iomega/ms2query/README.md

 run_complete_folder(ms2library, ms2_spectra_directory)

 ```

+To do a test run with dummy data you can download the file [dummy_spectra.mgf](https://github.com/iomega/ms2query/blob/main/dummy_data/dummy_spectra.mgf).
+The expected results can be found in [expected_results_dummy_data.csv](https://github.com/iomega/ms2query/blob/main/dummy_data/expected_results_dummy_data.csv).
+After downloading the library files, running on the dummy data is expected to take less than half a minute.

 ## Create your own library (without training new models)
 The code below creates all required library files for your own in house library.